Banana Protein Oatmeal

 Here are some of my top tips and tricks to help you make this recipe:

 • For an extra boost of protein, try adding a dollop of nut butter or a scoop of vanilla protein powder.
-Keep in mind that by adding powder, you may need to add more almond milk as well.
+Remember that if you add protein powder, you may need to add more almond milk as well.

 • Not a fan of almond milk?
-You can use any kind of milk you like.
-Oat milk, cashew milk, soy milk, and regular dairy milk will all work great.
+You can use any milk you like.
+Oat, cashew, soy, and regular dairy milk will all work great.

 • For a vegan-friendly version, you can leave out the egg.
 Note that this will reduce the protein intake and slightly alter the texture of the oatmeal.

-• If you prefer your oatmeal on the sweeter side, try adding a drizzle of honey or maple syrup before serving it.
+• If you prefer your oatmeal on the sweeter side, add a drizzle of honey or maple syrup before serving it.

 Best Oatmeal Topping Ideas